Skip to main content

 Adding an EDR Library Item

-To add this Library Item to your Iru Endpoint Library, follow the steps outlined in the Library Overview article.
+To add this Library Item to your Iru Endpoint Library, follow the steps in Library Overview.

 1

-Name the Library Item
+Add the EDR Library Item

 2